 There aren’t many things more simple than a foil packet dinner.
 Fill it up, fold it over and pop it in the oven.
 All the magic happens inside as the heat and steam create a delicious meal with very little work.

-I love this recipe for Asian glazed salmon because it’s three simple steps to a filling and delicious dinner for two.
+This recipe comes together in three simple steps to create a filling and delicious dinner for two.
 The sauce is mixed in a bowl and used both in the oven to marinate the salmon, as well as to create a thick glaze to coat the bok choy and spoon over the cooked fish.

 This meal works great on its own, or as part of a rice bowl or salad.
-It’s also very easy to multiply this recipe to feed more people.
+It’s also very easy to multiply this recipe to feed more than just two people.

 Asian Glazed Salmon and Bok Choy